- We advise you to exercise normal safety precautions in Romania.

 Possession or trafficking of drugs can result in a prison sentence of up to 20 years.

-You should avoid taking photographs of military establishments.
+You should avoid taking photographs of military installations or other official buildings.

 Homosexual activity is not illegal but is not widely accepted in Romanian society.
 Prostitution is illegal both for homosexual and heterosexual acts.
 The age of consent in Romania is 18.
 See our LGBTI travellers page.

 Some Australian criminal laws, such as those relating to money laundering, bribery of foreign public officials, terrorism, forced marriage, female genital mutilation, child pornography, and child sex tourism, apply to Australians overseas.
 Australians who commit these offences while overseas may be prosecuted in Australia.